latex3/tagging-project/documentation/wtpdf/index.md

 The first overview of a document is often presented by a table of contents.
 However a screen reader may have difficulty inferring a usable reading.
-With an untagged document it relies on the screen reader inferring teh structure to pass to the underlying Accessibility tools.
+With an untagged document it relies on the screen reader inferring the structure, to pass to the underlying Accessibility tools.

 On this document foxit produces the following reading (Acrobat is similar).